alexconst/vagrant_recipes/README.md

 - **github_pages-wily64-atlas**:
     - Blog in a box!
 Installs GitHub Pages gem with its specific Jekyll version.
     - uses Vagrant box from Hashicorp Atlas.
+- **github_pages-ansible-wily64-atlas**:
+    - Blog in a box!
+Installs GitHub Pages gem with its specific Jekyll version.
+    - uses Vagrant box from Hashicorp Atlas.
+    - uses Ansible for provisioning.